makerdao/community/governance/polls/Ratification Poll - Monetalis-Coinbase Appaloosa (MIP82) - October 10, 2022.md

 start_date: 2022-10-10T16:00:00
 end_date: 2022-10-24T16:00:00
 ---
-# Ratification Poll for Monetalis/Coinbase Appaloosa - October 10, 2022
+# Ratification Poll for Monetalis-Coinbase Appaloosa - October 10, 2022

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, October 10 at 16:00 UTC.